 Common Ground is the official newsletter for incoming graduates students to the Department of Electrical and Computer Engineering.
-We know you have a lot to do to as you prepare for graduate school, and Common Ground will walk you through the tasks you must complete before you begin autumn semester at The Ohio State University.
-It also will keep you informed about news and upcoming events.
-We will send you additional issues of Common Ground as the summer goes on, so keep an eye out!
+We know you have a lot to do to as you prepare for graduate school, and Common Ground will walk you through the tasks to complete before you begin autumn semester at The Ohio State University.
+It will also keep you informed about news and upcoming events.
+We will continue to send you additional issues of Common Ground over the summer, so look for important and useful information in each issue.

-activate their Ohio State user name.
-This username is also your Ohio State email address!First things first: All students planning to attend Ohio State must
+activate their Ohio State username.
+This username is also your Ohio State email address.First things first: All students planning to attend Ohio State University must

-You will receive the user name when you apply.
-Activating the name is one of the most important things you need to do before you accept your admission.
-Your user name will be a combination of your last name followed by a dot and a number (e.g., name.#).
-Some people at Ohio State also refer to this as your "dot" number.
-Your user name will be used across the university for a variety of purposea, including forms, class registration, and accessing various areas of the university website.
+You received your OSU username when you applied to OSU.
+Activating your username is one of the most important things you need to do after you accept your admission.
+Your username will be a combination of your last name followed by a dot and a number (e.g., name.#).
+Your username will be used across the university for a variety of purposes, including class registration, OSU forms and accessing various pages of the university website.

 This username is also your Ohio State e-mail address.
-When followed by "@osu.edu" this user name is also your OSU email address.
+When followed by "@osu.edu" this username is also your OSU email address.
 This is the email address the university and the ECE department will use to contact you for official university business.
-Get in the habit of regularly checking your email at http://buckeyemail.osu.edu/ now so you don’t miss important information this summer, or throughout your academic career at OSU.
+Please check your OSU email regularly at http://buckeyemail.osu.edu/ so you don’t miss important information this summer, or throughout your academic career at OSU.

-Students who are not U.S. citizens are required to obtain a visa to study in the U.S. It is important to apply for a visa to study in the United States as soon as you can.
+Students who are not U.S. citizens are required to obtain a visa to study in the U.S. It is important to apply for a visa as soon as you can.
 Depending on your home country, this process may take anywhere from one to three months.
-As soon as you have your I-20 information in hand, start preparing to get a visa.
-If you have any questions regarding your I-20 or what you should be doing, contact the Ohio State's the Office of International Affairs.
+As soon as you have your I-20 information from OSU, you can start the visa application process.
+If you have any questions regarding your I-20 or other related questions, please contact the Ohio State University Office of International Affairs.

 For Ph.D. students:

-- For PhD students, your faculty advisor is typically the faculty member who extended the financial aid offer to you, or who has agreed to advise your PhD studies.
+- For PhD students, your faculty advisor is the faculty member who extended a financial aid offer to you, or who has agreed to advise your PhD studies.

-- If you do not have a faculty advisor, you should plan to actively seek out a faculty advisor by the end of the second semester of enrollment in the ECE graduate program.
+- If you do not have a faculty advisor, plan to actively seek out a faculty advisor by the end of the second semester of enrollment in the ECE graduate program.